 5. Laptop, Camera, Phone and other important electronic equipment: For us Digital Nomads this usually takes up the most space.
 Not to speak of all the chargers and hard drives that need to come with it.
 If you are not flying Easyjet, you might get away with stuffing these in your daypack/ handbag and still bring the carry-on suitcase.

 6. Wallet with money, credit cards, passport etc. (and copies of everything in a separate place!)

 Useful advice: Wear as many clothes as possible on your body.
 Even if it might get a little hot underneath your rain jacket, you’ll need the space in your bag(s) for other stuff.
-I have made the experience that most planes are freezingly cold and that I usually appreciate an extra jacket or scarf when during the flight.
+I have made the experience that most planes are freezingly cold and that I usually appreciate an extra jacket during the flight.

 Preparing for our next big trip to Canada and Central America, starting in September (2017), we are already organizing our bags.
 Here is an overview of the things we can’t leave behind.

 1. Clothes: Basically a bit of everything and enough pieces to tie us over for a couple of weeks without a washing machine.
 Light clothes have to come along as well as some warm sweaters and socks, but it is important to choose pieces that don’t get dirty too quickly (no whit clothes!) and are easy to wash and not too expensive (preferably no cashmere pullover).